Hermès: Growth

 In 1989, Hermès became a limited partnership, before being listed on the Stock Exchange four years later.
 At the time, the equity sale generated great excitement.
 The 425,000 shares floated at FFr 300 (US$55 at the time) were oversubscribed by 34 times.
 Dumas told Forbes magazine that the equity sale would help lessen family tensions by allowing some members to liquidate their holdings without "squabbling over share valuations among themselves."
 To this time, the Hermès family was still retaining a strong hold of about 80% in stocks, placing Jean-Louis Dumas and the entire family on the Forbes list of billionaires.
 Mimi Tompkins of U.S. News & World Report called the company "one of Paris' best guarded jewels."

 In the following years, Dumas decreased Hermès' franchises from 250 to 200 and increased company-owned stores from 60 to 100 to better control sales of its products.
 The plan was to cost about FFr 200 million in the short term but to increase profits in the long term.
 Having around FFr 500 million to invest, Hermès pressed ahead, targeting China for company-operated boutiques, finally opening a store in The Peninsula Beijing in 1997.
 By the late 1990s, Hermès continued to diminish the number of franchised stores, buying them up and opening more company-operated boutiques.
 The fashion industry was caught off guard in September 1999, when Jean-Louis decided to pay FFr 150 million for a 35% stake in the Jean-Paul Gaultier fashion house.
-In the latter part of the 1900s, the company encouraged its clientele to faites nous rêver (make us dream), producing throughout the period artistically atypical orders.